Sir Valentine Browne: Marian civil war

-He was also involved in financial aspects of the diplomacy and negotiations during the Scottish Reformation and the Marian civil war in which the English supported the King's party led by the Regent Moray who ruled Scotland for the young James VI of Scotland against the Queen's party, which supported Mary, Queen of Scots.
-In 1568 Robert Melville discussed loans for the King's party secured on Mary's jewels.
+Browne was involved in financial aspects of the diplomacy and negotiations during the Scottish Reformation and the Marian civil war in which the English supported the King's party led by the Regent Moray who ruled Scotland for the young James VI of Scotland against the Queen's party, which supported Mary, Queen of Scots.
+In 1568, Robert Melville discussed loans for the King's party secured on Mary's jewels.
 Regent Moray arranged credit with Browne for his diplomatic envoy John Wood in March 1569.

 Rising of the North

-In 1569 the earls of Westmoreland, and Northumberland rose against Queen Elizabeth supporting the Catholic religion and the claim of Mary Stuart, Queen of Scots to the English throne.
+In 1569 the earls of Westmorland, and Northumberland rose against Queen Elizabeth supporting the Catholic religion and the claim of Mary Stuart, Queen of Scots to the English throne.
 The rebels occupied Durham on 14 November 1569 where mass was celebrated in the cathedral.
-Lord Thomas Radclyffe, 3rd Earl of Sussex, who had been appointed Lord President of the North by Elizabeth in 1568, assembled an army in York and then marched against the rebels on 13 December.
+Lord Thomas Radclyffe, 3rd Earl of Sussex, Lord President of the North, assembled an army in York and marched against the rebels.
 Browne had stayed loyal to Elizabeth and led some troops on this march as we know from a letter he wrote on 16 December 1569 to Henry Carey, 1st Baron Hunsdon, while approaching Durham.
 The rebels avoided engaging Sussex's superior forces and fled into Scotland.
 Lesser landlords involved in the rebellion were pardoned upon paying a fine that was collected by Thomas Gargrave, High Sheriff of Yorkshire, who handed the accounts and the money to Browne, treasurer, in July 1570.
-Browne was knighted by Sussex in 1570 becoming Sir Valentine of Totteridge (Hertfordshire), Croft (Lincolnshire), and Hoggsden (Middlesex).
+Browne was knighted by the Earl of Sussex in 1570 becoming Sir Valentine Browne of Totteridge (Hertfordshire), Croft (Lincolnshire), and Hoggsden (Middlesex).

+After negotiations with Scottish regents the rebel Thomas Percy, 7th Earl of Northumberland was brought to Eyemouth by the Laird of Cleish and then to Berwick-upon-Tweed in June 1572, where he was lodged in Valentine Browne's house.
+Browne spent £12 pounds on clothes for the Earl and £109 on food, bought from a Berwick merchant Edward Merrie.
+The Earl was sent to York in August.